 Most company owners take the majority of their earnings as dividend payments because:

-- the first £500 of dividend income is tax-free
+- The first £500 of dividend income is tax-free

-- dividend tax rates are lower than Income Tax rates
+- Dividend tax rates are lower than Income Tax rates

-- you don’t pay NIC on dividends
+- You don’t pay NICs on dividends

 However, rather than removing all available profit from the company, you may wish to consider leaving some of the profit in the business as distributable reserves.
 These can be withdrawn as dividends in a future tax year, potentially at a lower dividend tax rate depending on the circumstances specific to that tax year.

-- Most tax-efficient director’s salary and dividends for 2024-25
+- Most tax-efficient director’s salary and dividends for 2025-26

 - 13 changes to UK company law – from 4 March 2024